Feeding Bees in Winter

 Pest and Disease Control

 Pest and disease identification and control should be an ongoing process and if you are beginning now it may be too late.
 Evidence of chalk brood or nosema would indicate a weak colony (Diseases).
 Increased ventilation and removal of old comb can be done to combat the chalk brood and a pollen patty/fumagillin mixture may help combat the nosema.
 European Foulbrood can be treated with Terramycin and a positive AFB confirmation means disposal of the hive and prevention of spread.
 Mite counts throughout the year and subsequent treatments should let you know whether you have a major issue.
-Mite treatments like formic acid can continue into October as long as there is a day time high temp of 10c and although oxalic acid was traditionally done in December when there is little to no brood present (it does not effect mites in the brood) it is now a year round treatment option.
-A mistake made by many beekeepers is to treat in August and with a large, healthy colony and assume everything is fine.
+Mite treatments like formic acid can continue into October as long as there is a day time high temp of 10c and although oxalic acid was traditionally done in December when there is little to no brood present (it does not effect mites in the brood) it is now a year round treatment option with a new pad form available in the U.S. A mistake made by many beekeepers is to treat in August and with a large, healthy colony and assume everything is fine.
 Continue mite tests and treatment through September.
 If needed I will start my final formic acid treatment in the middle of September.
 A reduced screened entrance using eighth inch hardware cloth can be used to allow for needed ventilation during formic acid treatments while providing a more easily defended (against wasps) reduced entrance.
 I staple the eighth inch hardware cloth to the bottom board and first brood box.
 I find this a necessity as the yellowjacket wasps are very aggressive starting in August.

 The video below "Getting Your Hives Ready for Winter" is a recorded webinar with Kim Flottum (Bee expert and editor of Bee Culture magazine) which does a very good job of discussing winter preparation for bee colonies focusing on year around mite control.
 Controlling mites goes a long way to controlling virus transmission and overall colony health.